Ad Blocker Detected

 - Add 100 µl of buffer solution in a test tube and label it as a control.

-- Take 100 µl of protein sample of unknown concentration in a test tube and label it as a sample.
+- Take 100 µl of a protein sample of unknown concentration in a test tube and label it as a sample.
 In the same way, take 100 µl of diluted protein sample (2 x dilution) in a test tube and mark it as a 0.5 X Sample.

 - Add 5 ml of Bradford reagent (working reagent that is already diluted by five times) in each of the test tubes and allow them for five minutes of incubation.